TheBoxyBear/charttools/docs/FileFormats/chart.md

 These are commonly seen/read-by-CH global events:

 - `phrase_start` – Start of a new lyrics phrase.
-Marks the end of the previous phrase if it has no end event.
 - `phrase_end` – End of the current lyrics phrase.
-Lyrics will disappear at this event if far enough from the next start event.
-- `lyric <syllable>` – Stores a syllable of the current lyric phrase as the argument.
-All of the lyrics within a phrase get concatenated into a single phrase in-game.
-Text gets highlighted one syllable at a time by the lyrics system as lyric events are passed.
-There are various symbols that do various things or get stripped out:
-  - Hyphens `-` will combine two syllables into a single word.
-  - Equals `=` will join two syllables using a hyphen.
-  - Slashes `/`, underscores `_`, pluses `+`, hashes/pounds `#`, carets `^`, sections `§`, dollar signs `$`, percents `%` and anything inside triangle brackets `<>` that does not match a whitelist are either stripped out or replaced with a space by CH.
-Most of these are various symbols used in .mid charts for things in Rock Band, their purposes are explained in the .mid docs.
-  - CH's PTB can properly parse [TextMeshPro formatting tags](http://digitalnativestudios.com/textmeshpro/docs/rich-text/), such as `<color=#00FF00>`, and has [a whitelist](https://strikeline.myjetbrains.com/youtrack/issue/CH-226) for tags that it allows.
-CH v.23 will break ones that include an equals sign, slash, or hash.
-  - Syllables not joined together through anything will automatically be separated by a space.
+- `lyric <syllable>` – Contains a syllable of a lyrics phrase. `Syllable` is a string.
 - `section <name>` – Marks a new section used by Practice mode and post-game summary.
 - `end` – Marks the end of a song.

+#### Lyrics

+Lyrics are laid out as `phrase_start`, `phrase_end`, and `lyric` events throughout the `Events` section.

+`phrase_start` indicates the start of a phrase of lyrics.
+Any `lyric` events between this and either a `phrase_end` event or a new `phrase_start` event will be concatenated into a single phrase in-game.
+The text of this phrase gets highlighted one syllable at a time as lyric events are passed.
+If a `phrase_end` event is used, and there is a large enough gap between it and a new `phrase_start` event, the lyrics will fade out instead of appearing beneath as the next phrase.

+There are various symbols used for specific things:

+- Hyphens `-` indicate that a syllable should be combined with the next.
+- Equals `=` indicate that a syllable should be joined with the next using a literal hyphen.
+- Syllables not joined together through anything will automatically be separated by a space.
+- Pluses `+`, pounds `#`, carets `^`, asterisks `*`, percents `%`, dollars `$`, and slashes `/` are stripped out by CH, and sections `§` are replaced by a space.
+These are all from Rock Band, and their purposes are explained in the .mid doc.
+- Underscores `_` are replaced with a space by CH.
+- CH's PTB can properly parse [TextMeshPro formatting tags](http://digitalnativestudios.com/textmeshpro/docs/rich-text/), such as `<color=#00FF00>`, and has [a whitelist](https://strikeline.myjetbrains.com/youtrack/issue/CH-226) for tags that it allows.
+Any tags not matching this whitelist will be stripped out.
+CH v.23 or earlier will break ones that include symbols that get stripped out.

 #### Common Legacy/Unused Global Events